anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

 On the flip side, if a project is old and has lots of `Promise`s in it already, it's probably best to store `Promise`s in state and return them from functions, but `Task` can still be useful behind the scenes.

 Although the main benefit is error handling, there's also a small benefit of operator readability. `Promise.prototype.then` can return either a `Promise` or some other generic value.
-The `map` and `chain` operators are separate - `chain` is for returning a `Task`, while `map` is for some other generic value.
-This makes your code easier to read: you can tell what type of operation is happening from the name of the operator.
+The `map` and `chain` operators are separate - `chain` is for returning a `Task`, while `map` is for some other generic value. `fold` is also more specific than `then` - both callbacks must must return the same type.
+This makes your code easier to read: you can tell a lot about what's happening simply by reading the name of each operator.

 # Emotional component